jackpal/jackpal.github.io/_posts/2022-02-13-Tailscale_and_Tablo.md

 - I had to install Linux just to run a Tailscale subnet router.
 - The Tailscale Debian installation instructions omit the step of running `sudo systemctl start tailscaled` after installing Tailscale.

-Overall I  give Tailscale two thumbs up.
-It enabled my son and I to set up the Tablo DVR application remotely, so that we could co-watch the Superbowl even though we were 1400 miles apart.
+Overall my son and I give Tailscale two thumbs up!
+It enabled us to set up the Tablo DVR application remotely, so that we could co-watch the Superbowl even though we were 1400 miles apart.
+Thanks Tailscale!